Over the last five years we have invested over US$200 million on our own worldwide community of 800 insurance claims experts.

 We understand that the personal touch is important to our customers who are going through what is often a traumatic experience.
 If we find out an area has been or is about to be impacted we don’t wait for calls to flood in, we look to contact our customers to see if they have been affected.
 Yes, in part we do this as it means we can assess our risk earlier, but it also means we can support customers when they need our help most.
 We can act quickly and help to put people’s lives back together sooner rather than later.

-In 2017, the global insurance industry was tested by hurricanes, earthquakes, wildfires and more.
-In an historic year for natural catastrophes our net promoter scores from customers who had had claims remain very strong.
+In 2018, the global insurance industry was tested by hurricanes, typhoons, wildfires and more.
+In an eventful year for natural catastrophes our net promoter scores from customers who had had claims remain very strong.

 Products designed to respond